johannesleander/Tig058-3/README.md

 * person:
   Person consists of all the people in the club.
 This table is only about people, not what team they belong to.
 The Social Security number is used for primary key.
 * team_roles:
   team_roles is a relation table between teams and persons and the roles they have in different teams.
-The person id is foreign keyd to person table.
-And gets deleted if the person is deleted. to allow for a sane database.
+The person id is foreign keyd to person table and therefore gets deleted if the person is deleted. to allow for a sane database.
 * parent_child:
-  This is a relation table, contains a parent id and a child id.
-The ids are foreign keyd and are both used as a primary key.
-To avoid duplication of the same relation.
+  This is a relation table containing a parent id (pid) and a child id (cid).
+The id:s are foreign keys and are both used as a primary key to avoid duplication of the same relation.

 for further information about the database creation, see [createdb.sql](https://github.com/johannesleander/Tig058-3/blob/master/createdb.sql) file.